XavierMerinoM/Machine_Learning/2-Student_Grades_Prediction_V1/README.md

 # Student Grades Prediction

-This project uses historical temperature data to predict future temperatures using Linear Regression.
+This project leverages historical temperature data to predict future temperatures using Linear Regression.
+It aims to provide insights for climate analysis and decision-making in various sectors.

 ## Project Structure